 3. Boxers aren’t suitable for families with small children

 This is another false myth about Boxers.
 In fact, the American Kennel Club says these dogs are a popular choice for families, being “patient and spirited with children.”
 (This gentleness with kids can be seen even with Boxer mixes, like the Boxer-Bulldog mix.)
 Furthermore, Boxers are protective with their children and always ready to defend them.

 The only inconvenience when you have small kids can be the Boxer’s habit of jumping on people, but this can be controlled easily once you start obedience training.
 Always remember to watch your young children when they’re playing with a dog, to prevent incidents.
-After all, a Boxer is a medium–large dog (60-70 pounds/ 27-31 kg), with a powerful body and high energy levels.
+After all, as mentioned above a Boxer is a medium–large dog (55-70 pounds/ 24-33 kg), with a powerful body and high energy levels.

 4. Boxers are loud